auralangco/aura/book/002-basics.md

 - `&&`, `||` logical AND and OR operators
 - `!` logical not operator
 - `++` concatenation (for strings and lists)

+We also talked about this `Atom` thing.
+Well, `Atom`s are pretty simple, they are self-representing values.
+So the value of the atom `'keyword` is `'keyword` and that's it.
+We'll show later some cool use cases for atoms.
+But keep in mind that an atom is only equals to itself.
+This concept of atom is highly inpired by Elixir/Erlang's atoms.

 Enough of basics, lets make something a little more fun like [handling input and output from the user](./003-io.md).